Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution Kleene algebras

 For $\ell(x)\ge 1$, and thus $x\in C_1$, suppose $(f^\ast g)(y)\leq g(y)$ for all $y$ such that $\ell(y)<\ell(x)$.
 Moreover, the assumption of star induction implies that for all $y,z$ such that $x\in yz$, we have $f(y)g(z)\leq g(x)$, from which $f(s(x))^\ast g(x)=f^\ast(s(x)) g(x)\leq g(x)$ follows using star induction in $K$.
 We then calculate

 The first step rearranges the summation and unfolds the definition of $f^\ast$.
-The second applies $s(y)=s(x)$, using $x\in y \odot z$ and \cref{lem:catoid-props}.8, and distributivity laws.
+The second applies $s(y)=s(x)$, using $x\in y \odot z$ and \autoref{lem:catoid-props}.8, and distributivity laws.
 The third uses associativity in $C$, the fourth distributivity and the fifth the definition of convolution.
 The sixth step applies the induction hypothesis, using that $\ell(u)+\ell(y)\le \ell(x)$, it also relaxes some summation constraints.
 The eight uses again the definition of convolution, the ninth the assumption $(fg)(x)\le g(x)$ and idempotency of addition, and the last star induction in $K$, as outlined before this calculation.

-The proof of the second star induction law follows by opposition from that of the first, using \cref{lem:starswap} in the induction step to unfold $f^\ast$. \end{proof}
+The proof of the second star induction law follows by opposition from that of the first, using \autoref{lem:starswap} in the induction step to unfold $f^\ast$. \end{proof}

-\begin{example} The catoids in Examples~\ref{ex:catoids} and \ref{ex:möbius-catoids} yield examples where the recursive definition \eqref{eq:star} of the Kleene star in convolution Kleene algebras can be used and where this is not the case. \begin{enumerate} \item For the free monoid on $A^\ast$ from \cref{ex:catoids}(1), $K^{A^\ast}$ forms the Kleene algebra of formal power series on $A^\ast$, a well known result.
-Language Kleene algebras are obtained for $K=2$.
+\begin{exa} The catoids in Examples~\ref{ex:catoids} and \ref{ex:moebius-catoids} yield examples where the recursive definition \eqref{eq:star} of the Kleene star in convolution Kleene algebras can be used and where this is not the case, indicating the potential and limitations of this construction. \begin{enumerate} \item For the free monoid on $A^\ast$ from \autoref{ex:catoids}(1), $K^{A^\ast}$ forms the Kleene algebra of formal power series on $A^\ast$, a well known result.
+Language Kleene algebras~(\cite{Kozen94}) are obtained for $K=2$.

-\item For the shuffle catoid on $A^\ast$ from \cref{ex:catoids}(2), $K^{A^\ast}$ forms a commutative Kleene algebra if $K$ is commutative, another classical result.
+\item For the shuffle catoid on $A^\ast$ from \autoref{ex:catoids}(2), $K^{A^\ast}$ forms a commutative Kleene algebra if $K$ is commutative, another classical result.
 In this and the previous example, the empty word is the only unit and the definition of the star in \eqref{eq:star} is recursive with respect to the length of words.
-Möbius categories comprise this case, but their full expressivity is not needed.
+Möbius catoids comprise this case, but their full expressivity is not needed.
 Commutative Kleene algebras of shuffle languages are obtained for $K=2$.